clarus/coq-cunit/README.md

     Require Import CUnit.All.

 at the beginning of your source files.
+The idea is to consider tests as specifications, and to run express them as types.
+For example:

+    Definition test_pred : pred 12 = 11 : eq_refl.

+will force the type checker of Coq to evaluate `pred 12` and make its value is `11`.
+Do run many tests we usually use a list:

+    Definition test_pred : List.map pred [0; 1; 2; 12] = [0; 0; 1; 11] : eq_refl.

+For functions with multiple arguments, CUnit provides generalized version of `List.map`.

 ## Reference
 ### List